finplif/semantic-similarity/README.md

 ### • visualize words similarity
 ### • swap each word in a sentence with the most similar one

+## Files description:
-## gambler.txt – original text
+### gambler.txt – original text
-## new-text.txt – original text lemmatized and cleaned from punctuation with each sentence on a new line
+### new-text.txt – original text lemmatized and cleaned from punctuation with each sentence on a new line
+### new-text-words.txt – all the words listed from the new-text.txt